fastnum

 • Const-evaluated in compile time macro-helpers: any type has its own macro helper which can be used for definitions of constants or variables whose value is known in advance.
 This allows you to perform all the necessary checks at the compile time.

-• Small dependencies by default: fastnum does not depend on any other crates by default.
+• Short dependencies list by default: fastnum does not depend on many other crates by default.
 Support for crates such as rand and serde can be enabled with crate features.

 • no-std compatible: fastnum can be used in no_std environments.